I’m off to China.

 On 5th March 2016, my friend in Australia asked me to join him in the Conquer The Wall Marathon.
 I had 10 weeks to prepare.

-10 days before, I hadn’t even booked my flight or arranged my chinese visa, let alone follow a marathon training plan.
+10 days before, I hadn’t even booked my flight or arranged my Chinese visa, let alone follow a marathon training plan.

-I have run one marathon before in 2014 called the London Underround, a self organised run around 42 of London’s Tube stations.
+I have run one marathon before in 2014 called the London Underround, a self-organised run around 42 of London’s Tube stations.
 It was more of a fun day out with friends so don’t feel it really counts.

 I haven’t been running much recently as since accepting the invitation to row across the Atlantic, I swapped running for rowing.
-So with only 10 weeks notice to prepare, it was going to be a lot training for my body to adapt.
+So with only 10 weeks notice to prepare, it was going to be a lot of training for my body to adapt.

 People think I am mad.
 They’re right.

 But there is a plan.
 The plan is to not have a plan.
 With such little time, I was never going to be physically at the top of my game for this event.
-With the female race record being 6.5 hours and the last event’s female winning with a time of 7.5 hours, it is going to be seriously tough event!
+With the female race record being 6.5 hours and the last event’s female winning with a time of 7.5 hours, it is going to be a seriously tough event!
 I am going to wing it.